PSA – QuickBooks Online Integration

 • Chart of Accounts: Import the Chart of Accounts from QuickBooks Online.

-• Service Items as Work Types: Import/Export service items as Work Types to track reimbursable entries.
+• Products and Services (Income) as Work Types: Import/Export Products and Services (Income) as Work Types to track reimbursable entries.

-• Non-Inventory Items as Expenses: Import/Export non-inventory items as Expenses to create Expense Entries to reimburse.
+• Products and Services (Expenses) as Expenses: Import/Export Products and Services (Expenses) items as Expenses to create Expense Entries to reimburse.

-• Other Charge Items as Charges: Import/Export other charge items as Charges if you are reimbursing additional entries.
+• Products and Services (Other Expense) as Charges: Import/Export Products and Services (Other Expense) items as Charges if you are reimbursing additional entries.

 Customer – Job Integration

-Each Job will represent a Project within PSA and must be imported into the system; exporting Projects as Jobs is not supported.
+Each Job will represent a Project within PSA and must be imported into the system.

 For further details refer to: